-My career in fiction is a recent development.
-In September 2008 I began to wonder “if there really are witches and vampires, what do they do for a living?”
+My career in fiction began in September 2008, when I started to wonder “if there really are witches and vampires, what do they do for a living?”
 A Discovery of Witches was the unexpected answer to that question….

 More about Deb

 A Discovery of Witches debuted at #2 on the New York Times bestseller list, and was also a bestseller in the UK, France, and Germany.
 In total, more than thirty-seven foreign editions and translations of volumes from the trilogy have been published.
 The story of Diana and Matthew continues in Shadow of Night (2012) which debuted at #1 on the New York Times bestseller list, and The Book of Life (2014) which debuted at #1 on the New York Times bestseller list, the Sunday Times bestseller list, and The Globe and Mail bestseller list.
 In 2018, I published Time’s Convert, a “prequelly sequel” to the trilogy, which debuted at #2 on the New York Times bestseller list (for combined print & e-book fiction).

 Before that, I spent more than a quarter of a century as a student and scholar of history, with degrees from Mount Holyoke College, Northwestern University, and the University of California at Davis.
 For my doctoral degree, I researched the history of magic and science in Europe, especially during the period from 1500 to 1700.
 The libraries I’ve worked in include Oxford’s Bodleian Library, the All Souls College Library at Oxford, the British Library, London’s Guildhall Library, the Henry E. Huntington Library, the Folger Shakespeare Library, and the Newberry Library—in other words, I know my way around a card catalogue or the computerized equivalent.
 These experiences have given me a deep and abiding love of libraries and a deep respect for librarians.